Devanshi-Aggarwal/NutriTrack-Health-Management-System/README.md

 ## Conclusion

-NutriTrack is more than a calorie calculator—it is a complete health analytics system that combines nutrition, fitness, and health insights into one platform.
+NutriTrack is more than a calorie calculator - it is a complete health analytics system that combines nutrition, fitness, and health insights into one platform.
 The project demonstrates both technical implementation and product-thinking skills, making it a strong example of practical Python application development.